 It appears from your letter that the Company is making sales of service and is a serviceman.
 As a serviceman, the Company does not incur Retailers' Occupation Tax.
 Service Occupation Tax is imposed upon all persons engaged in the business of making sales of service on all tangible personal property transferred incident to a sale of service, including computer software (35 ILCS 115/3), and is calculated as explained above.
 Currently, computer software provided through a cloud-based delivery system - a system in which computer software is never downloaded onto a client's computer and is only accessed remotely - is not subject to tax.
-The Department continues to review cloud-based arrangements.
+The Department continues to review cloudbased arrangements.
 If, after review, the Department determines that these transactions are subject to tax, it will only apply this determination prospectively.

-You state in your letter that a customer of the services the Company provides does not receive any tangible personal property.
-You do not make any representations regarding the transfer of computer software to your customers.
-However, the License and Service Agreement and the License and Services Terms and Conditions seem to indicate that the customer receives an application program interface (API) or desktop software client as part of the service.
+You state in your letter that a subscriber of the service the Company provides does not receive any tangible personal property or download any computer software.
+However, the Terms of Service and your follow-up emails seem to indicate that the subscriber receives a downloadable toolbar and application program interface (API) as part of the service.
 Computer software is defined broadly in the Retailers' Occupation Tax Act.
-If a provider of a service provides to the customer an API, applet, desktop agent, or a remote access agent to enable the customer to access the provider's network and services, it appears the customer is receiving computer software.
-Although there may not be a separate charge to the customer for the computer software, it is nonetheless subject to tax, unless the transfer qualifies as a non-taxable license of computer software.
+If a provider of a service provides to the subscriber an API, applet, desktop agent, or a remote access agent to enable the subscriber to access the provider's network and services, it appears the subscriber is receiving computer software.
+Although there may not be a separate charge to the subscriber for the computer software, it is nonetheless subject to tax, unless the transfer qualifies as a non-taxable license of computer software.
 If the provider, as a serviceman, is not otherwise required to be registered under Section 2a of the Retailers' Occupation Tax Act and qualifies as a de minimis serviceman, the provider could elect to pay Use Tax on its cost price of the computer software.